Things To Do in Coeur d’Alene During The Summer (5 Ideas!)

 What Tubbs Hill Offers Us Today:

-According to the Tubbs Hill Foundation, Tubbs Hill offers a 2.2-mile interpretive trail that follows the perimeter of the hill.
-The topography and moderate choices in elevation make this a great trail to incorporate during your stay, whether you're visiting alone or with your whole family.
+According to the Tubbs Hill Foundation, Tubbs Hill offers a 2.2-mile interpretive trail that follows the hill’s perimeter.
+The topography and moderate choices in elevation make this a great trail to incorporate during your stay, whether you’re visiting alone or with your whole family.
 You can find a map of the hill here.

 3. Art on the Green

 If you’ve heard of Coeur d’Alene before – Or lived here for at least one year in the past 50+ years, you’ve likely heard of or have been (or even traveled hundreds of miles) to come to Art on the Green.
 Ok, say maybe you haven’t heard of it – Let me do my best to try and explain why our community takes this event so seriously every year.